1984 (advertisement): Development

 Director Ridley Scott was hired to direct the 1984 commercial.

 The commercial was created by the advertising agency Chiat/Day, of Venice, California, with copy by Steve Hayden, art direction by Brent Thomas, and creative direction by Lee Clow.
 The commercial "grew out of an abandoned print campaign" with a specific theme:

 "[T]here are monster computers lurking in big business and big government that know everything from what motels you've stayed at to how much money you have in the bank.
 But at Apple we're trying to balance the scales by giving individuals the kind of computer power once reserved for corporations."

-Ridley Scott (whose dystopian sci-fi film Blade Runner had been released one and a half years prior) was hired by agency producer Richard O'Neill to direct it.
-Less than two months after the Super Bowl airing, The New York Times reported that Scott "filmed it in England for about $370,000"; In 2005 writer Ted Friedman said the commercial had a then-"unheard-of production budget of $900,000."
+Ridley Scott - whose dystopian sci-fi film Blade Runner had been released one and a half years prior - was hired by agency producer Richard O'Neill to direct it.
+Less than two months after the Super Bowl airing, The New York Times reported that Scott "filmed it in England for about $370,000".
+In 2005 writer Ted Friedman said the commercial had a then-"unheard-of production budget of $900,000."

 The actors who appeared in the commercial were paid $25 per day.
-Scott later admitted that he accepted brutal budget constraints because he believed in the ad's concept, outlining how the total cost was less than $250,000 and that he used local skinheads to portray the broken, pale "drones" in the commercial.
+Scott later admitted that he accepted brutal budget constraints because he believed in the ad's concept, outlining how the total cost was less than $250,000 and that he used local skinheads to portray the pale "drone" workers in the commercial.

 Steve Jobs and John Sculley were so enthusiastic about the final product that they "...purchased one and a half minutes of ad time for the Super Bowl, annually the most-watched television program in America.
 In December 1983 they screened the commercial for the Apple Board of Directors.
 To Jobs' and Sculley's surprise, the entire board hated the commercial."
 However, Sculley himself got "cold feet" and asked Chiat/Day to sell off the two commercial spots.

 Despite the board's dislike of the film, Steve Wozniak and others at Apple showed copies to friends, and he offered to pay for half of the spot personally if Jobs paid the other half.
 This turned out to be unnecessary.
 Of the original ninety seconds booked, Chiat/Day resold thirty seconds to another advertiser, then claimed they could not sell the other 60 seconds, when in fact they did not even try.